 If a step isn’t working, try another.
 Come back to the first one later.

-Keeping records helps you know your habits and see your successes.
+Keeping records helps you know your habits and see your successes:

 Keeping an exercise record can help you see your progress and keep you going.
 Try logging your activities every week.
 This will give you a chance to look back at the end of the week and change as you need to.

 Keeping food records can help you see your eating patterns and plan ways to make small changes.
 Try writing down the foods you eat each day.
 You will find it easier to be more consistent in making healthy choices.

 Noting when you feel stressed or want to smoke can help you think of ways to avoid these triggers.
 Write down a list of activities you would rather do to not give into these impulses.

 Making changes isn’t easy.
 You deserve to reward yourself when you succeed.
 Just making the change may be its own reward.
 But why not give yourself an extra pat on the back?